HexioDK/Hexio.DineroClient/README.md

 A simple and small package for interacting with the Dinero Public Api found at [Dinero Public api](https://api.dinero.dk)

+**This package is not complete, it is ready for use by some endpoints have still not been implemented**

+### How to Install

+`dotnet add package Hexio.DineroClient`

+And you are good to go :tada:

 ### How To Use

 This package uses autofac for easy integration into your dependency injection chain.